fmcnab/meltPT/docs/source/installation.rst

   $ git clone git@github.com:fmcnab/meltPT.git

 You should now have a directory called "meltPT".
-To install the package, enter this directory and run the setup script:
+To install the package, enter this directory and run the setup script.
+Depending on how you plan to use **meltPT**, you have some options.

 .. code-block:: console

   $ cd meltPT
+  $
+  $ # Basic install - recommended for those who want to use meltPT as it is.
+  $ pip install .
+  $
+  $ # "Editable" mode - recommended for those actively developing meltPT.
+  $ pip install -e .
+  $
+  $ # Including extra dependencies -
+  $ # required for those who wish to compile documentation locally.
+  $ pip install .[docs]
-  $ python3 setup.py install
+  $ pip install -e .[docs] # (editable)

 This will take a minute or two and print lots of stuff.
 If it completes successfully, you are now ready to use **meltPT**!